DanEdens/DansHammerSpoon/README.md

 2. Start with high-priority, high-impact tasks as outlined in `IMPLEMENTATION_PRIORITY.md`
 3. Make incremental changes rather than large rewrites
 4. Maintain backward compatibility throughout the process

-## Contributing

-When contributing to this project:

-1. Create a branch for each logical set of changes
-2. Follow the existing code style (or the new one if defined)
-3. Add proper documentation for all changes
-4. Test thoroughly before submitting

 # DragonGrid for Hammerspoon